eProsima/DDS-Router/docs/rst/user_manual/participants/participant.rst

 Participant
 ===========

-A :term:`Participant` is an abstraction over the DDS :term:`DomainParticipant`.
+A Participant is an abstraction over the DDS :term:`DomainParticipant`.
 This entity manages the dynamic discovery of DDS entities on a specific network or interface.
-Each :term:`Participant` is uniquely identified by a :term:`Participant Id` in a |ddsrouter| execution and has a predefined :term:`Participant Type` that specifies the internal general functionality of the :term:`Participant`.
+Each Participant is uniquely identified by a :term:`Participant Id` in a |ddsrouter| execution and has a predefined :term:`Participant Type` that specifies the internal general functionality of the Participant.

 .. _user_manual_participant_participant_id:

 Participant Id
 --------------

-It is an alphanumeric string that uniquely identifies a :term:`Participant` in a |ddsrouter| execution.
+It is an alphanumeric string that uniquely identifies a Participant in a |ddsrouter| execution.

 .. _user_manual_participant_participant_type:

 Participant Type
 ----------------

-It specifies the kind of the :term:`Participant`.
+It specifies the kind of the Participant.
-There are several Participant types already defined, which will specify in general terms how the :term:`Participant` behaves.
+There are several Participant types already defined, which will specify in general terms how the Participant behaves.

 Participant creation
 ====================

-Each :term:`Participant` has a unique :term:`Participant Id` that can not be repeated in a |ddsrouter| execution.
+Each Participant has a unique Participant Id that can not be repeated in a |ddsrouter| execution.
-This id is the name of the tag that contains the :term:`Participant` configuration.
+This id is the name of the tag that contains the Participant configuration.

 .. note:

     If the id is repeated, the yaml will be bad formed and the |ddsrouter| execution will fail when configured.

-Each :term:`Participant Type` is associated with one or several names or aliases that represent it.
+Each Participant Type is associated with one or several names or aliases that represent it.
-In order to use a :term:`Participant` of a specific type, use `type` tag in the yaml configuration file, or set the :term:`Participant Id` as the alias of the type.
+In order to use a Participant of a specific type, use ``type`` tag in the yaml configuration file, or set the Participant Id as the alias of the type.
-If the type is not any of the valid aliases, the :term:`Participant` will not be created and the execution will fail.
+If the type is not any of the valid aliases, the Participant will not be created and the execution will fail.

-There could be as many :term:`Participants<Participant>` as required, and their types could be repeated, but all ids must be unique.
+There could be as many Participants as required, and their types could be repeated, but all ids must be unique.

-Below are some examples of how to configure a :term:`Participant`:
+Below are some examples of how to configure a Participant:

 .. code-block:: yaml